 Damage by sharp objects

 One of the most prevalent causes of physical damage in aquariums is the aggressive behavior of betta fish.
-Such fish have the potential to injure others by repeatedly striking them.
-This can also result in the loss of scales.
+Such fish have the potential to injure others by repeatedly striking other fish.
+This can also result in the loss of betta scales.

-This does not rule out the possibility of including decorations or caves within the tank.
+This does not rule out the possibility of including decorations or caves within the fish tank.
+This could be due to the fish scraping themselves against sharp or rough objects.
 Most of the time, these have sharp edges.
 However, you must ensure that your fish do not injure themselves with decorations.

 Water Quality Problem